What is this shop lease for?

-This form of commercial lease is designed for the letting of a shop on a short term basis.
+It is designed for letting a shop on a short-term basis

 You may also find these contracts of use: